 Always be the first to know what's happening in the Town of Wake Forest by registering for E-Notifier - our free email subscription service.
 The service allows you to subscribe to several specific information categories and receive an e-mail notification whenever we post new information on the website related to your selected categories.
 Our goal is to help you receive the information you want as quickly and efficiently as possible.

-E-Notifier alerts subscribers to the availability of Board of Commissioners and Planning Board meeting agendas and public hearing notices, new businesses coming to Wake Forest, RecConnect - the Parks & Recreation Department’s program brochure, and more.
-Again, this is a free service provided by the Town of Wake Forest, and you can rest assured your email address will only be used to deliver the information you request.
+This is a free service provided by the Town of Wake Forest, and you can rest assured your email address will only be used to deliver the information you request.

 Wake Forest TV 10

-WFTV 10 is the town's government access channel serving the residents of Wake Forest.
+WFTV 10 (Digital Channel 97.5) is the town's government access channel serving the residents of Wake Forest.
 Produced by the Wake Forest Communications Department, Channel 10 is available to residents and businesses that subscribe to Time-Warner cable TV service.
 The information channel operates 24 hours per day and provides a variety of information about programs, services, upcoming meetings, and special events sponsored by the Town of Wake Forest.

-Focus on Wake Forest
+Wake Forest In Focus

 If you would like to submit information about your organization's special event for inclusion on the Community Calendar, send your submission to Bill Crabtree at least one month prior to the event.
 Be sure to include the event name, date, time and location, as well as any additional relevant information.